Tubelight189/-Lab-Test-Remote-Automation-System/README.md

 ## 📌 Overview

 This project implements an **end-to-end data engineering pipeline** for processing and analyzing large-scale clinical lab data, along with an **interactive analytics dashboard** for real-time insights.
+It handles ~1.4M+ records simulating real-world healthcare data scale.

 It simulates a real-world healthcare system where data is:

-> **Generated → Processed → Stored → Analyzed → Visualized**
+> **Generated → Ingested → Transformed → Stored → Analyzed → Visualized**

 ---